 Too many gym equipment names!

 Originally I was confused, but I was determined to recognize every possible piece of home gym machine and understand how to use it properly to gain the most benefits.
-In doing so, understanding of my workouts and even my body has improved a lot.
+In doing so, my understanding of my workouts and even my body has improved a lot.

 I’ve devised a beginner’s guide with gym equipment names, so that, unlike me, your learning curve is a little less harsh.
 You can then be confident to enjoy your home gym to the max.